Skip to content

 Red Devil’s George & Dulciena Ludlow Lee

 Trustees of the Owen estate sold the property to Mr. and Mrs. George Ludlow Lee, Sr. in 1940.
 Mr. Lee was owner/treasurer of the Red Devil Tool Company of Irvington from 1937 to 1950.
-He later became chairman of the board, renamed the company Red Devil, Inc..
-The company is now based in Tulsa, Oklahoma and is actually run by CEO William (Bill) S. Lee is the 4th generation Lee to lead the company.
+He later became chairman of the Board, renamed the company Red Devil, Inc. The company is now based in Tulsa, Oklahoma, and is run by CEO William (Bill) S. Lee, who is the 4th-generation Lee to lead the company.
 George was also an avid philatelist.

 Mr. George L. Lee, Sr., his wife Dulciena Harrison Smith Lee, and his son George L. Lee, Jr. were from Maplewood, New Jersey.
-The family, along with John Landon Lee, second of George and Dulcinea’s four children of Montclair moved into the estate on the week of June 4, 1940.
+The family, along with John Landon Lee, the second of George and Dulcinea’s four children of Montclair, moved into the estate the week of June 4, 1940.

 Mr. Lee served on the Bernards Township Planning Board and was its Vice Chairman in 1944.
-He and his wife, Dulcinea Harrison Smith Lee, continued operation of the flourishing fruit farm, where local markets and roadside stands were supplied with the produce.
+He and his wife, Dulcinea Harrison Smith Lee, continued the operation of the flourishing fruit farm, supplying local markets and roadside stands with its produce.

 Source: Red Devil Tool Company